OVER TRAINING SYMPTOMS (OTS) FOR ENDURANCE ATHLETES

 Every part of our body adapts at a different rate to the stress after training to allow us to perform better in the future.
 Don’t expect instant results from an interval session straight after our muscles have stopped burning.

-Often it can take 2-6 weeks to benefit form a work out.
+Often it can take 2-6 weeks to benefit from a work out.
 This all depends on how much fatigue you have built up how progressive your training has been.
 Just consider all the different systems that need to develop to help improve fitness.
 This is the fascination of sport.

 Our cardiovascular system making the heart stronger, increasing the number of capillary network in the working muscles, Muscle system becomes stronger, Increasing Glycogen stores, our mind also learns what our body has experienced.